-2022 is shaping up to have the most anti-LGBTQ legislation introduced across the United States.
-From proposed laws targeting transgender athletes to the infamous “Don’t Say Gay” bills, LGBTQ rights are facing an onslaught of attacks on their legitimacy.
-Less than halfway through the years, more than half of the states have introduced at least one bill (but often more) seeking to ostracize and punish the LGBTQ community.
+Legislators across the United States have introduced a record number of anti-LGBTQ bills this year.
+From proposed laws targeting classrooms and books to bans on gender affirmation healthcare, LGBTQ rights are facing an onslaught of attacks on their legitimacy.
+Less than halfway through the years, nearly every state has introduced at least one bill (but often more) seeking to ostracize and punish the LGBTQ community.
 This needs to be combatted on various levels, including in the business world.

 Whether you’re a customer or a business owner, being tangibly and explicitly supportive of the LGBTQ community is crucial.

 From shopping LGBTQ-owned businesses to cultivating safe workspaces, there are several reasons why such actions are not only the right things to do, but also profitable.

 Below are some ways to choose and advocate for an LGBTQ-inclusive economy: